ExtendRealityLtd/Tilia.Trackers.ObscuranceTracker.Unity/Documentation/HowToGuides/AddingAnObscuranceTracker/README.md

 ![No Sphere](assets/images/NoSphere.png)

-Now just select the `Cube (2)` GameObject in the Unity Hierarchy and change the `Transform` properties to:
+Now just select the `Cube (2)` GameObject in the Unity Hierarchy window and change the `Transform` properties to:

 * Position: `X = 0`, `Y = -2`, `Z = 0`